 3. Don’t Cancel Your Old Policy- Yet

 Make sure you are approved and have your new life insurance policy in force before you cancel your original policy.
 This will also give you a little time to review the new policy and be certain that it meets your goals.

 Now that you have replaced your old life insurance policy, how do you cancel it?
 Here are some ways to officially terminate your old policy.

 - Stop Paying: If you’re ready to cancel your policy immediately, simply stop paying for it.
 Your policy will no longer be active and will lapse when you stop paying the premiums.
 You will have an additional 30 days that allows you to reinstate your policy.
 This is called the 30 day grace period and allows you to save your policy if it’s within those 30 days.

 - Let it Ride: Are you toward the end of your term?
 You can keep your old policy and pay for it until it lapses.
 I personally did this when my 20 year term policy was at year 19.
 The premiums were so low on my $500,000 policy that it made sense to keep it for another year until it lapsed.
 It was paid via EFT and I simply left it alone until the end of the policy.

 - Life Insurance Replacement Form: You may also send in a life insurance replacement form to your original life insurance company.
 The replacement form will inform the carrier that you’ll be changing from the old policy to the new policy.

-No matter what the reason is for your life insurance replacement, it is always best to compare all of your options before making a decision.
+If you were wondering, why do I need life insurance replacements? – you’re not alone.
+Just know that no matter what the reason is for your life insurance replacement, it is always best to compare all of your options before making a decision.
 Always use an independent life insurance broker like Life Insurance Blog that will help you find the carriers who can offer you the best deal.